 It will get you off the beaten track.

 Just let yourself be curious and enter each street, corner, shop that looks interesting for you.

-Funny, but I was trying to find few street art murals with the map on first day but didn’t manage (like it was a bit hidden from the main road).
+Funny, but I was trying to find few street art murals with the map on the first day but didn’t manage (like it was a bit hidden from the main road).
 But when I get lost I found it!

-Getting lost may help you learn how to relax, be flexible and go with the travel flow.
+Getting lost may help you learn how to relax, be flexible, and go with the travel flow.

 I was looking around and trying to remember all the details that I saw, places that I pass in a case if I will make a circle around.
-And I found little Chinese offering place, some cute decoration in the street and etc.
+And I found a little Chinese offering place, some cute decoration in the street and etc.

-Coconut ice-cream with corn, beans and something else (I didn’t identify the taste).
+Coconut ice-cream with corn, beans, and something else (I didn’t identify the taste).
 Would you try it?
-Usually I like food combinations that suit together.
+Usually, I like food combinations that suit together.
 But this time I just tried my luck and was nicely surprised.

-Day before getting lost, I was visiting Jetty clan (during daytime).
+The day before getting lost, I was visiting Jetty clan (during daytime).
 But only because I get lost I saw this beautiful Chinese temple on the water in the evening.